a8m/pb/README.md

-# Console progress bar for Rust
+# Terminal progress bar for Rust

 Console progress bar for Rust Inspired from [pb](http://github.com/cheggaaa/pb), support and tested on MacOS and Linux(should work on Windows too, but not tested yet).